 Listed below are the steps to inspect element in the Chrome browser:

-- The Developer tools will open up along with Console and few other tools.
-Resize the editor box by dragging the corners for convenient viewing and debugging.
+The Developer tools will open along with the Console and a few other tools.
+You can resize the editor box by dragging the corners for convenient viewing and debugging.

-One of the easiest ways to inspect a specific web element in Chrome is to simply right-click on that particular element and select the Inspect option.
+One of the easiest ways to inspect a web element in Chrome is to right-click on it and select the Inspect option.

-Clicking on the Inspect option from the right-click menu will directly open the Developer tools including the editor, Console, Sources, and other tools.
-Refer to the image below for a better understanding.
+Clicking the Inspect option from the right-click menu will open the Developer tools, including the editor, Console, Sources, and others.

 Read More: How to Inspect Element in Firefox